-The legal basis is Article 6 (1f) GDPR.
+The legal basis is Article 6 (1)(f) GDPR.
 Our legitimate interest follows from the purposes of data collection listed below.
-At this point it must be noted that in no event shall we use the captured data for the purpose of drawing conclusions with regard to your identity.
+At this point, we would like to point out that we are not able to draw any conclusions about your identity from the collected data and that we will not do so.

-The IP address of your device and the other data listed above are used by us for:
+The IP address of your terminal device and the other data listed above are used by us for the following purposes:

 - Evaluating system security and stability as well as

-If you have consented to so-called geolocation in your browser or in the operating system or other settings of your device, we shall not use this function.
-If necessary, you will be offered individual services based on your current location by the search machines being used by you or other online service providers.
+If you have consented to so-called geolocation in your browser or in the operating system or other settings on your terminal device, we do not use this function.
+However, you may receive individual services based on your current location through the search engines you use or other online service providers.